Kilbeggan

 Kilbeggan is a town in County Westmeath, Ireland.
-It is in the barony of Moycashel.

 Geography

 Kilbeggan is situated on the River Brosna, in the south of County Westmeath.
-It lies south of Lough Ennell, and Castletown Geoghegan, north of the boundary with County Offaly, about 9 kilometres north of Tullamore.
+It lies south of Lough Ennell, and Castletown Geoghegan, north of the boundary with County Offaly, ten kilometres north of Tullamore.
 Kilbeggan is surrounded by the gently rolling Esker Riada, the linear sand hills that stretch across the Irish midlands, which were left by retreating glaciers at the end of the last ice age.
 It is famous as the location of the oldest recorded incidence of a tornado in Europe.

 Kilbeggan comprises 29 townlands: Aghamore, Aghuldred, Ardnaglew, Ballinderry Big, Ballinderry Little, Ballinwire, Ballymacmorris, Ballynasudder, Ballyoban, Brownscurragh, Camagh, Clonaglin, Coola, Demesne or Mearsparkfarm, Grange and Kiltober, Grangegibbon, Greenan, Guigginstown, Hallsfarm, Kilbeggan, Kilbeggan North, Kilbeggan South, Kiltober / Kiltubber and Grange, Loughanagore, Meadowpark, Meeldrum, Meeniska, Meersparkfarm or Demesne, Shureen and Ballynasuddery, Skeahanagh, Stonehousefarmand Tonaphort.

 The neighbouring civil parishes are: Castletown Kindalen to the north, Newtown to the east, Rahugh to the east and south, Durrow to the south and Ardnurcher or Horseleap to the west.

 Transport

 The N6 - the main route between Dublin and Galway - originally passed through Kilbeggan, meeting the N52 in the town centre.
 Both the N6 and N52 have been re-routed to bypass the town to the south, with the road through the centre now reclassified as the R446 regional road.

 Kilbeggan being situated on the main Dublin-Galway route means it has public transport options to these main cities.
 A townlink service also connects the main surrounding towns such as Mullingar and Tullamore.
 It is the first Westmeath town that Kearns transport stops in en route to Dublin.

+The Kilbeggan - Ballycommon greenway, part of the planned Kilbeggan–Mullingar Greenway, opened in February 2022.